NikhilNarayana/FRC-YouTube-Uploader/README.md

 You can find the playlist ID on the playlist page's web address.
 Every playlist ID starts with PL making them easy to identify.

 ##### TBA Event ID/Secret
 Both of these must be obtained by contacting TBA at contact@thebluealliance.com for the keys to your event.
+If your event is not on TBA I suggest you just uncheck the `Use The Blue Alliance` checkbox and not worry.

 ##### Video Description
 The description used in the program is fairly lengthy, but adds a lot of info that can be nice to have.
 The usual description is found in `youtubeup.py`

 ##### Match Number
-Fairly self-explanatory, this value will increment each time you press "Submit" so you can forget about updating all the info for every match.
+Fairly self-explanatory, just remember to reset the value when you go into each stage of playoffs.
+This value will increment each time you press "Submit" so you can forget about updating it after every match.

 ##### Last Match Number
 If you want to batch upload a number of files you can do so with this.
-Every match `Match Number` and this number inclusive will be uploaded and added to TBA.
+Every match between `Match Number` and this number inclusive will be uploaded and added to TBA.
 It will then replace this textbox with the original string and update Match Number to the last match uploaded + 1.

 If you are still in need of assistance, feel free to contact me.